Missed a Swarm – What To Do Next After Your Hive Has Swarmed (UK)

 When Should You Intervene?

 Patience is key — but there are times when intervention may be needed.
+The important thing is to distinguish between a colony that is still within the normal post-swarm timeline and one that is genuinely failing to requeen.

 - No eggs after 3–4 weeks